 Baby gates are the first line of defense for keeping babies and toddlers out of areas that aren’t completely baby-safe.

-If you live in a multi-story home, you’ll need gates as soon as your little one starts crawling around (or scooting), usually around 7-8 months.
+If you live in a multi-story home, you’ll need gates as soon as your little one starts crawling around (or scooting) — usually around 7-8 months.
 Carpeted stairs are more forgiving, but wooden stairs can be fairly treacherous, especially for babies wearing socks.

 Essentially, there are two types of interior baby gates: hardware-mounted and pressure-mounted.

-Advantages to hardware-mounted baby gates:
+Pros of hardware-mounted baby gates:

 - Can support your baby’s weight without slipping; unlikely to be rammed/toppled by larger dogs